mmbman/Katagiri/1987-03-13-Bendowa-Talk-3.md

 #### 33:16

-So very naturally, Dogen Zenji [states] in the beginning of *Bendōwa* [...] the key point of the zazen we are practicing.
-In the first paragraph, Dogen Zenji says:
+So very naturally, Dōgen Zenji [states] in the beginning of *Bendōwa* [...] the key point of the zazen we are practicing.
+In the first paragraph, Dōgen Zenji says:

 > Buddha Tathagatas all have a wondrous means, which is unexcelled and free from human agency, for transmitting the wondrous Dharma from one to another without alteration, and realizing supreme and complete awakening.
 That it is only transmitted without deviation from Buddha to Buddha is due to the *jijiyu samadhi*, which is its touchstone.